RedisLabs/redislabs-docs/content/rc/databases/configuration/clustering.md

 You can use the '{...}' pattern to direct related keys to the same hash slot, so that multi-key operations are supported on them.
-On the other hand, not using a hashtag in the key's name results in a (statistically) even distribution of keys across the keyspace's shards.
+On the other hand, not using a hashtag in the key's name results in a (statistically) even distribution of keys across the keyspace's shards, which improves resource utilization.
 If your application does not perform multi-key operations, you don't need to construct key names with hashtags.